Google Penalty Recovery Made Easy: A Complete Guide to Regaining Your Rankings

 Cloaking and sneaky redirections are black-hat SEO practices.
 They are used to promote content on search engines in deceptive ways.
 Suppose one has searched with the keyword ‘best Samsung smartphones’ and your web page has appeared on the top page.

 But users are shown completely different products or information unrelated to mobile phones when they click it.
-There is no specific tool to track successfully track all the cloaking and sneaky redirects as they are carried out deliberately.
+There is no specific tool to track successfully all the cloaking and sneaky redirects as they are carried out deliberately.
 However, SEMrush can help you a bit.

 • Open SEMrush.